jsneider05/java-challenges/README.md

 # Java Challenges Repository

-This Application contains challenges and its unit test about different topics with java.
+This Application contains challenges and their unit tests about different topics with java.

 All the project was made using: